How DAL (Delta Air Lines) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of DAL's revenue in 2025?

-DAL generates over 91% of its revenue from airline operations, including passenger ticket sales, cargo, and ancillary services.
-Refinery operations contribute about 11%, with minor adjustments from other sources.
+DAL generates over 91% of its revenue from airline operations, including passenger ticket sales, cargo, and loyalty programs.
+Refinery operations contribute about 11%, while other revenue is negative due to accounting adjustments.

 2. How profitable is DAL in Q3 2025?

-DAL reported net income of $1.42B in Q3 2025, with a net margin of approximately 8.5%, reflecting strong profitability driven by high demand, operational scale, and effective cost management.
+DAL reported net income of $1.42B in Q3 2025, with a net margin of approximately 8.5%, reflecting strong profitability driven by robust demand, premium product mix, and disciplined cost control.

 3. What are the largest expense categories for DAL?

-The biggest expenses on DAL's income statement are cost of revenue (primarily fuel, labor, and maintenance) and operating expenses, particularly Sales, General & Administrative (SG&A) costs.
+The biggest expenses on DAL’s income statement are cost of revenue (fuel, labor, maintenance) and operating expenses, particularly Sales, General & Administrative (SG&A) costs.
 SG&A reached $1.04B in Q3 2025, as DAL prioritizes customer experience and digital transformation.

-4. Why does Refinery Revenue operate at a loss?
+4. Why does the refinery segment operate at a loss?

 5. How does DAL's effective tax rate compare to previous years?